-Four books to boost your programmer career in 2020
+Four books to boost your programmer career

 Here we are, we are at the beginning of a new year.
 The time when people reflect on what they had done during the past year.
 The time of year when we think about everything we want to do during the next twelve months.
 For those of us who love reading books, it is also the time when we plan our reading lists for the beginning year.

 In this article, I am going to show you a few books that, I think, may boost your career in software development.
 Most of them are not about technology, but I will order them from the most technical to the least technical.

 Let’s start with “The effective engineer” by Edmond Lau because it is the only one of the books I am going to describe today that is written for the programmers.